Bad habits may take you to give up on your Spanish learning. Learn what those habits are and avoid them immediately.

 “So, how in the world am I supposed to understand native speakers?”

-During day 6 of my Email course, I teach you a powerful technique to learn to understand native speakers easily.
+In my free ebook, I teach you a powerful technique to learn to understand native speakers easily.

 3- You focus on studying Spanish

 Studying Spanish might actually be harmful to your learning because you will keep seeing the language as an academic subject that needs to be graded.

 For some people, thinking of ‘study’ could imply stress.

 There are even people who feel terrified every time they face tests and grades, so stop that!